 Always building at Chester Zoo

-As part of our ongoing long-term plans for the future, next month sees the beginning of another exciting development.
+As part of our ongoing long-term plans for the future, we've been making exciting developments across the zoo.

-View the latest version of our map here to see which areas will be closed...
+View the latest version of our map here to see which areas are closed...

-Malayan tapir was one of the species that recently moved to Islands
+Malayan tapir was one of the species that moved to Islands

 Find more detail on our long term plans, here >